xyteam/xyPlatform/README.md

 * Any Linux system that supports Docker

 ###### Projects directory configuration:
-The project path of $HOME/Projects and ~/Projects are used through out, and is shared into VMs via Vagrant and Docker configurations, therefore a main diretory called Projects should be created under the user's home directory, and this and other related projects should be checkout into the Projects directory.
+The project path of $HOME/Projects and ~/Projects are used through out, and is shared into VMs via Vagrant and Docker configurations, therefore a main directory called Projects should be created under the user's home directory, and this and other related projects should be checkout into the Projects directory.
 The main benefit of sharing the Projects directory with the VMs is easy exchange of code between the host and VMs.

 #### Step by Step configuration
 ##### Cygwin Setup (for Windows host)